ariebovenberg/whenever/docs/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``OffsetDateTime`` does not support addition or subtraction of time deltas.
-This is a deliberate decision to avoid an infamous pitfall.
+This is a deliberate decision to prevent inadvertent DST-related bugs.

 In practice, fixed-offset datetimes are commonly used to express a time at
 which something occurs at a specific location.
 But for many locations, the offset changes throughout the year